GoogleCloudPlatform/community/tutorials/kubernetes-ml-ops.md

 For more about Container Registry, see
 [this quickstart](https://cloud.google.com/container-registry/docs/quickstart).

-When your Docker file is built and pushed to Container Registry, you are done with containerising the ML model.
+When your Docker file is built and pushed to Container Registry, you are done with containerizing the ML model.

 ### Setting up and connecting to the Kubernetes cluster